m3steele/xm-labs-PostMan-APIs/README.md

 ### Typical Data File Error
 When editing a data file with Excel you must save the file as a csv.
 Excel sometimes formats this poorly and adds an extra line at the end.
 This will result in the last item in your data file failing.
-Usually you will see a /r at the end of your last data parameter.
-This indicates this problem.
+Usually you will see a "/r" at the end of your last data parameter.
+This indicates an extra blank line was added to your csv file and it will cause a problem.

 To resolve this just open the csv file in a text editor and remove the last blank line and save.